Wangzhijingwzj/Wangzhijingwzj.github.io/_pages/about.md

 My name is Zhijing Wang, and I am currently a Ph.D candidate in the  [School of Mathematical Sciences](https://math.sjtu.edu.cn/Default/index/), Shanghai Jiao Tong University (SJTU).
 I received my Bachelor degree in Statistics and Economy from Beijing Normal University in 2022.

-My research mainly focuses on developing efficient methods for  and high-dimensional statistical models and demension reduction.
-I am also interested in the applications of statistics and machine learning in solving significant scientific/social problems such as economy, finance, environment.
+My research mainly focuses on developing efficient methods for high-dimensional statistical models and demension reduction.
+I am also interested in the applications of statistics and machine learning in solving significant scientific/social problems (including economy, finance, environment).